riboviz/workflows/README.md

 For our notes on options for a workflow management system for RiboViz and links to the prototype workflows within this repository, see [Exploring options for a workflow management system for RiboViz](./WorkflowOptions.md).

+The `presentations/` directory has the sources for two presentations where these explorations were discussed with colleagues:

+* [Choosing a workflow management system for RiboViz](./presentations/RiboVizWorkflowsPresentation-20200603.html), 03 June 2020.
+Presentation for EPCC seminar.
+* [Choosing a workflow management system for RiboViz](./presentations/RiboVizWorkflowsPresentation-20200429.html), 29 April 2020.
+Presentation for RiboViz team plus guests.

 ## RiboViz

 These notes relate to the RiboViz development ticket Assess workflow language options ([riboviz#48](https://github.com/riboviz/riboviz/issues/48)).